wagtail/wagtail/docs/contributing/committing.rst

 Committing code
 ===============

-This section is for the committers of Wagtail, or for anyone interested in the process of getting code committed to Wagtail.
+**This section is for the core team of Wagtail, or for anyone interested in the process of getting code committed to Wagtail.**

 Code should only be committed after it has been reviewed by at least one other reviewer or committer,